Data Centre Certification

 In 2018, it was decided to expand the programme as a pilot beyond Europe.
 Non-EU interested countries could apply for one pilot audit and request the training of local auditors.
 Three auditors were trained and two data management centre were certified in Japan.

 In the continuation of the pilot initiated in Japan to globalise the Data Centre Certification programme, ECRIN conducted an initial audit of the Medical Research Collaboration Center (MRCC) at Seoul National University Hospital in Seoul, South Korea, from January 13th to 17th, 2020.
 The Data Centre Certification was awarded to MRCC at the end of 2020.

 The first version of the ECRIN certification standards was created in 2010 and published in the journal Trials in 2011 .
 Updates of the standards (Version 2.2) were published in 2013 in Trials , and in 2015 (Version 3.0) in the EU database Zenodo .

-The standards are split into three main areas, and one optional area as shown below.
+The standards are split into three main areas, and one optional area as shown in the picture.
 They provide a clear interpretation of regulatory and good practice requirements, and act as a guide to establishing and managing high-quality data management services.

 Publications & Reports

 1. Ohmann et al.: Raising standards in clinical research–The impact of the ECRIN data centre certification programme, 2011–2016.
 Contemporary Clinical Trials Communications, 2017; 153:159.
 DOI: 10.1016/j.conctc.2017.02.005 (https://www.sciencedirect.com/science/article/pii/S2451865416300825)